-Neil McGuire begins his eighth season as California's head coach in 2014 after continuing the women's soccer program's tradition of excellence in his first seven years.
-McGuire now owns a 84-46-17 overall record in seven seasons at the helm of the Golden Bears.
+Neil McGuire wrapped up his ninth season as California's head coach in 2015, once again continuing the women's soccer program's tradition of excellence.
+McGuire now owns a 111-58-22 overall record in his nine seasons at the helm for the Golden Bears, and ranks second in Cal's history for all-time wins.
+He needs 14 wins to become the all-time leader in wins at Cal.

-McGuire has overseen the development of multiple national team players on both the domestic and international levels, including US Women’s National Team superstar Alex Morgan, New Zealand Football Ferns’ starter Betsy Hassett and Liverpool Ladies and Icelandic National Team member Katrin Omarsdottir.
+On both the domestic and international levels, McGuire has overseen the development of multiple national team players, including US Women’s National Team superstar and Portland Thorns forward Alex Morgan, New Zealand Football Ferns’ starter Betsy Hassett and Liverpool Ladies and Icelandic National Team member Katrin Omarsdottir.
 A four-year Bear, Morgan is currently a member of the U.S. National Team and won gold at the 2012 London Olympics, where she scored three goals, including one gamewinner.
 Morgan - one of most decorated Cal women's soccer player in history - also won silver at the 2011 FIFA Women's World Cup.
-Morgan was the No. 1 draft pick in the 2011 WPS draft, marking the first-ever top draft prospect for the Bears.
+She was the No. 1 draft pick in the 2011 WPS draft, marking the first-ever top draft prospect for the Bears.

-Additionaly, a number of players have entered the league as professionals throughout the world.
-Entering the 2014 season, three members of the 2013 graduating senior class had signed professional contracts - Nina Pedersen (Liverpool LFC), Emily Kruger (KR Reykjavik) and Genessee Daughetee (Montpellier Herault).
+Additionally, a number of McGuire's players have inked professional soccer contracts across the globe.
+Entering the 2014 season, four members of the 2013 graduating senior class had signed professional contracts - Rachel Mercik (FFC Turbine Potsdam), Nina Pedersen (Liverpool LFC), Emily Kruger (KR Reykjavik) and Genessee Daughetee (Montpellier Herault).

 In 2013, Cal went 11-5-5 in its best start in 20 years.
 The Golden Bears went unbeaten through 13 games before eventually dropping a game to eventual National and Pac-12 champions UCLA.
 Cal clinched a 10th consecutive NCAA Tournament berth, losing in the first round to Santa Clara.
 Following the season, three Bears earned All-Pac-12 and NSCAA All-Pacific Region honors.
 Cal was just as strong in the classroom, with 11 Pac-12 All-Academic selections and an NSCAA team academic award.